-Construction of the project will generally include work to widen the road either to the northbound or southbound side.
+Construction of the project will generally include work to widen the road to either the west or east side, with the exception of short localised offline sections where specific constraints exist.

-Construction will be carried out in a manner that will aim to minimise disruption for travellers and residents.
+Construction will be carried out in a manner that will minimise disruption for travellers and residents.
 However, some traffic management measures will be necessary.